- Experienced & Award-Winning Representation

 Reporting Financial Elder Abuse

-The California Department of Justice estimates that every year one in twenty elders will become the victim of abuse.
-Unfortunately, it is estimated that only one in fourteen acts of elder abuse are reported.
-Reporting suspected abuse is critical and can save another's assets, health, dignity, retirement savings and even their life.
+The California Department of Justice estimates that every year 1 in 20 elders will become the victim of abuse.
+Unfortunately, it is estimated that only 1 in 14 acts of elder abuse are reported, and as the elder population of California grows so does the opportunity for abuse.
+Reporting suspected abuse is critical and can save another's assets, health, dignity, retirement savings, and even their life.Mandated Reporting

 For a free and confidential consultation with an experienced financial elder abuse attorney, please call us directly at (866) 338-7079, or click here to submit your inquiry online.